 One way to make these health goals a part of your routine is to carry them out at a dedicated time.

 You can start by going strictly meatless for any one of your daily meals.
-This means that you wonโt have any meat for breakfast, lunch, or dinner, during the whole week.
+This means you won’t have any meat for breakfast, lunch, or dinner during the whole week.

 Set a daily reminder in your calendar and avoid missing any goal deadlines.